Category Archives: Danish Royals

 Credit – Wikipedia

-The bride’s dress – a gift from King Leopold I of the Belgians – was made of white silk trimmed with orange blossoms and myrtle and was overlaid with flounces of tulle and Honiton lace.
-The train, 21-feet in length, was of silver moiré also trimmed in orange blossoms.
-Her veil, trimmed with the same lace as her gown, featured English roses, Irish shamrocks, and Scottish thistles, and was held in place by a wreath of orange blossoms and myrtle atop her head.
+The bride’s dress – a gift from King Leopold I of the Belgians – was made of white silk trimmed with orange blossoms and myrtle and overlaid with flounces of tulle and Honiton lace.
+The 21-feet long train was of silver moiré also trimmed in orange blossoms.
+Alexandra’s veil was trimmed with the same lace as her gown, and featured English roses, Irish shamrocks, and Scottish thistles.
+It was held in place by a wreath of orange blossoms and myrtle atop her head.

 Alexandra’s jewels were all wedding gifts.
 She wore a pearl necklace, earrings, and brooch given to her by The Prince of Wales, an opal and diamond bracelet from Queen Victoria, another opal and diamond bracelet from the Ladies of Manchester, and a diamond bracelet from the Ladies of Leeds.